5-Day Uganda Primates and Cultural Heritage Safari

 Accommodation: Kibale Forest Area (As per Day 1).

-Day 3 Scenic Transfer to Bwindi via Queen Elizabeth NP (Ishasha)
+Day 3 Transfer to Bwindi via Queen Elizabeth NP (Ishasha)

 After a hearty breakfast, we embark on the scenic, full-day transfer to Bwindi Impenetrable National Park.
 The drive takes us through the Ishasha sector of Queen Elizabeth National Park.
 This route is famous for a unique phenomenon: the Tree Climbing Lions.
 We undertake a slow, deliberate game drive through Ishasha, scanning the large fig trees for a